venkataratnam19/Practice/README.md

-This repository is for deploying an single index.html file as docker image.
+This repository is for deploying index.html file as docker image.

 Step1: Clone this repo(https://github.com/venkataratnam19/index.html-docker.git/)